openshift/enhancements/enhancements/update/standalone-worker-surge.md

 ### Managing Worker Node Capacity

-One aspect of this challenge is ensuring that, while a node is being drained, there is sufficient worker node capacity (CPU/memory/other resources) available for new pods to take the place of old pods from the node being drained.
+One aspect of this challenge is ensuring that, while a node is being drained, there is sufficient worker node capacity (CPU/memory/other resources/topology) available for new pods to take the place of old pods from the node being drained.
 Consider the reductive example of a static cluster with a single worker node.
 If there is an attempt to drain the node in this example, there is no additional worker node capacity available to schedule new pods to replace the pods being drained.
 This can result in a stalled drain -- one that does not terminate until there is external intervention.

 Stalled drains create a frustrating experience for operations teams as they require analysis and intervention.
 They can also make it impossible to predict when an update will complete -- complicating work schedules and communications.
 There are a number of reasons drains can stall, but simple lack of spare worker node capacity is a common one.
-The reason is that running an over-provisioned cluster
+One solution to this problem is to turn on autoscaling - allowing a cluster to add nodes if pods are unschedulable.
+This reduces the likelihood of the problem without eliminating it (i.e. if the cluster is at capacity and has provisioned the maximum number of nodes permitted by its autoscaler configuration).
+Administrators may also hesitant to use autoscaling (e.g. they prefer a fixed number of nodes to guarantee they do not significantly exceed expected opex).

-(i.e. with more worker nodes than actually required for the steady state workloads) is not always cost-effective.
-Running an extra node 24x7 simply to ensure capacity for the short period while another node is being drained is inefficient.
+Capacity related stalled drains are particularly troublesome for our managed fleet.
+Our SRE team needs to be able to ensure that updates across the fleet can proceed without individual manual attention.
+With customer managed configurations and workloads, the ability to drain nodes in a customer environment is highly unpredictable.

 One cost-effective approach to ensure capacity is called "surging".
-With a surge strategy, during an update, the platform is permitted to bring additional worker nodes online, to accommodate workloads being drained from existing nodes.
-After an update concludes, the surged nodes are scaled down and the cluster resumes its steady state.
+With a surge strategy, during an update and only during an update, the platform is permitted to bring additional worker nodes online, to accommodate workloads being drained from existing nodes.
+After the update concludes, the surged nodes are scaled down and the cluster resumes its steady state.

 HyperShfit Hosted Control Planes (HCP) already support the surge concept.
 HyperShift `NodePools` expose `maxUnavailable` and `maxSurge` as configurable options during updates: https://hypershift-docs.netlify.app/reference/api/#hypershift.openshift.io/v1beta1.RollingUpdate .
 Unfortunately, standalone OpenShift, which uses `MachineConfigPools`, does not.
-To workaround this limitation for managed services customers, Service Delivery developed a custom Machine Update Operator (MUO) which can surge a standalone cluster during an update (see [reserved capacity feature](https://github.com/openshift/managed-upgrade-operator/blob/a56079fda6ab4088f350b05ed007896a4cabcd97/docs/faq.md)).
+To workaround this limitation for managed services customers, Service Delivery developed a custom Managed Upgrade Operator (MUO) which can surge a standalone cluster during an update (see [reserved capacity feature](https://github.com/openshift/managed-upgrade-operator/blob/a56079fda6ab4088f350b05ed007896a4cabcd97/docs/faq.md)).

 ### Preventing Other Stalled Drains

-As previously mentioned, there are other reasons that drains can stall.
+There are other reasons that drains can stall.
 For example, `PodDisruptionBudgets` can be configured in such a way as to prevent pods from draining even if there is sufficient capacity for them to be rescheduled on other nodes.
 A powerful (though blunt) tool to prevent drain stalls is to limit the amount of time a drain operation is permitted to run before forcibly terminating pods and allowing an update to proceed.
 `NodeDrainTimeout`, in HCP's `NodePools` allows users to configure this timeout.
-The Managed Update Operator also supports this feature with [`PDBForceDrainTimeout`](https://github.com/openshift/managed-upgrade-operator/blob/master/docs/faq.md).
+The Managed Upgrade Operator also supports this feature with [`PDBForceDrainTimeout`](https://github.com/openshift/managed-upgrade-operator/blob/master/docs/faq.md).

 This enhancement includes adding `NodeDrainTimeout` to `MachineConfigPools` to provide this feature in standlone cluster environments.
+The timeout will only apply to drains triggered by the Machine Config Operator (e.g. it will not impact drains triggered by the CLI).

 ### User Stories